-- The pec minor is a major contributor to rounded shoulder posture.
-When the pectoralis minor muscle tightens and shortens, it pulls the shoulders forward which causes hunched upper body posture and upper back pain.
+- The pec minor is a significant contributor to rounded shoulder posture.
+When the pectoralis minor muscle tightens and shortens, it pulls the shoulders forward, which causes hunched upper body posture and upper back pain.

-- The pectoralis minor along with the scalenes, are known as neurovascular entrappers.
-Tight shortened pec minor and scalene muscles can put pressure on the axillary artery as well as nerves in the neck / shoulder area restricting circulation to the arm and causing symptoms such as numbness and tingling.
+- The pectoralis minor with the scalenes are known as neurovascular entrappers.
+Tight shortened pec minor and scalene muscles can put pressure on the axillary artery and nerves in the neck/shoulder area, restricting circulation to the arm and causing symptoms such as numbness and tingling.

 - Pectoralis minor pain patterns closely mimic the pectoralis major pain patterns.
 Pectoralis minor pain tends to be more intense in the front of the shoulder than pec major pain.

 Pectoralis minor muscle pain and symptoms can be similar to, contribute to, and be affected by these medical diagnoses:

 - Thoracic outlet syndrome